kkahrizi/fAST/README.md

 ## fAST V1.0
 A software tool written in R using the shiny package for quickly analyzing fLAMP data

 ### Installing:
-Download all contents to a folder on your desktop (for speed purposes it is recommended to save files on your local disk, not on Egnyte)
+1. Download fAST as zip and extract contents to a folder on your desktop (for speed purposes it is recommended to save files on your local disk, not on Egnyte)

 2. From an R program (e.g. *Rstudio*, R command line), navigate working directory to fAST installation with either: